planariangames/mettlecore/METTLE_Core_Hacks_Troika!.md

 ## Items
 Trivial to convert directly.
 An item that grants a +1 bonus in Troika! merely grants a +1D bonus in METTLE.
 For others, don't overthink it.

-I like Troika and thought it would be fun to convert it into METTLE.
-I'm fully aware that some Troika fans are pretty militantly opposed to this and The Melsonian Arts Council is unlikely to hold a parade for me.
-Those who think I should not have done this should feel free to go and humpback themselves.

 ## Spells

 ### New Attribute: Gnosis